saqib-saud/LandmarkRemark/README.md

 - [x] A logged in user must be able to logout
 - [x] Show error when something goes wrong
     - [ ] There should be an option to retry failed network requests.
+- [ ] Handle scenario if location access is not granted by user.
 - [ ] User session in the app should expire after certain time.
 - [ ] A user can view remarks while they are offline
 - [ ] When there are many remarks on the same point, the app should create a cluster and show them appropriately.